CERKO12/Image-Segmentation/README.md

 #Image Segmentation

-The program named imageSegmentation.py that reads in an image, segments that image using K-Means clustering as described below, and outputs the new segmented image.
+The program named imageSegmentation.py that reads in an image, segments that image using K-Means clustering, and outputs the new segmented image.
 The program support the following command line arguments:

 python imageSegmentation.py K inputImageFilename outputImageFilename